vivianu2001/network_project/README.md

 - Message Over Time: `messeges_over_time` in the `res` folder for each group (named `group_x_mot`) illustrating package sizes over the duration of each group.
 - PDF and CCDF Functions: `histogram_group_x` folder contains PDF graphs for groups with substantial message counts (groups 6 and 7), while CCDF graphs are produced using `message_size_distribution_ccdf.py`.

-Please note: In terms of privacy protection for participants, we utilize the "Extract Chat" feature to ensure that the text content is not uploaded.
-Instead, we focus on creating histogram graphs for the groups to maintain privacy.
+**Privacy Protection:** It's important to note that privacy protection for participants has been prioritized in this project.
+When generating the histogram graphs using `whatsapp_chat_histogram.py`, we do not upload or include the actual text message data.

 ## Usage